Graphic Overlay Materials | Melrose Nameplate & Label Co. | U.S. Manufacturing Solutions

 Polycarbonate

 The issues to be considered when specifying polycarbonate are texture, scratch resistance, outdoor use, thickness, and fire ratings.
-You can find technical information about polycarbonate, and related overlay materials in this pdf file: GE Lexan, HP Lexan, FR Lexan, Valox PTX (heat stabilized polyester), Ultem (high-temperature film).
+You can find technical information about polycarbonate, and related overlay materials in this pdf file: GE Lexan, HP Lexan, FR Lexan, Valox PTX (heat-stabilized polyester), and Ultem (high-temperature film).

 • Texture: Textured polycarbonate is frequently specified if the overlay is expected to be used indoors, and viewable transparent windows are not required for LCD or other types of display.
 Textures are available from fine matte’s to course velvets depending on the visual effect desired.
 General Electric’s “Lexan” brand sets the industry standard for polycarbonate film textures with identities such as 8b35, 8a35, 8a35f, etc.